 With the current state of the global recession, luxury and leisurely trips are cut down to a minimum.
 Companies are cost-cutting on travel expenses.
-Moreover, jet planes can have strong emissions of carbon which is harmful for the environment.
+Moreover, jet planes can have strong emissions of carbon which is harmful to the environment.
 So with all these mean world syndrome symptoms, what will happen to tourism?

 Enter virtual tourism.
 This is one of the perks that can be provided by commercial and free virtual worlds.
-Virtual tourism, fondly called 3DVT, uses the technology of the New Media, particularly the World Wide Web, to let people experience different parts of the world in the comfort of one’s seat.
+Virtual tourism, fondly called 3DVT, uses the technology of the New Media, particularly the World Wide Web, to let people experience different parts of the world in the comfort of one’s seats.
 Call it armchair tourism if you want.
 This is another interesting aspect of virtual worlds which are only being explored recently.

 Virtual tourism employs satellite technology in order to render locations anywhere in the world in full three-dimensional glory.
 It enables people to have a walkthrough of the place only through their personal computer.
 Google Maps is one of the more popular Web 2.0 applications using this technology.
 Name any place in the map and virtual tourism just might take you there (with a few exceptions such as the Bermuda Triangle, for instance)

 So what types of scenarios and situations have been applying virtual tourism?
 Foremost of these would be the real estate industry.
 Because the time of buyers may be crucial for real estate agents, they can give a glimpse of the home through virtual tours.
 This is more useful especially for buyers looking for an attractive location for their families to settle in.
 Virtual tours can be used to show the environment of the place and how accessible it is to major thoroughfares and vital establishments.
 Some even dress up their virtual tours by putting in music and narration to the presentations.